-The majority (92%) of construction workers in the North West hold a CSCS or CRS card (or an affiliate card that they know equates to a CSCS card), compared with 91.8% in the UK.
+The majority (93%) of construction workers in Yorkshire & Humber hold a CSCS or CRS card (or an affiliate card that they know equates to a CSCS card), compared with 91.8% in the UK.
 The possession/attainment of other cards is much less widespread, as would be expected, since other cards tend to be more skill/trade specific than the CSCS/CSR card.
+Only 3% said that they were working without a certificate or card evidencing their skill and or health and safety awareness.

-Further analysis (see Appendix Table 7) shows that variations in specific cards attained by different groups of workers are minimal.
+Further national analysis (see Appendix Table 7) shows that variations in specific cards attained by different groups of workers are minimal.

 Many construction workers carry their skill cards in their wallets, and although they could not remember the colour or level of their card, it could be checked during the interview, and compared to a showcard with both the 'new' and 'old' cards pictured.
 However, there is still some confusion between older style 'operative' and 'skilled worker' cards (where the blue or green typeface on a white background is arguably less distinct and memorable).
-Figure 15 below shows that awareness of the colour/level of CSCS/CSR cards held has increased among card holders since 2007, and the strongly coloured cards now being issued is an important factor in this.
+Figure 15 below shows that awareness of the colour/level of CSCS/CSR cards held has increased significantly among card holders since 2007, and the strongly coloured cards now being issued is an important factor in this.

-Gas Safe Register replaced 'CORGI Registration' between the 2007 and 2012 surveys
+[†] Gas Safe Register replaced 'CORGI Registration' between the 2007 and 2012 surveys